nxt-insurance/nxt_http_client/README.md

 :rubygems: <your Rubygems API key>
 ```

+To release a new version follow the steps strictly:

+- Commit all your feature changes
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`,
+- Update the version number in `version.rb`,
+- Run bundle install to update the Gemfile.lock
+- Open your PR and get it approved and merged
-which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+- And then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing